Learning Disorders

 MeRT for Learning Disorders

 MeRT stands for Magnetic e-Resonance Therapy.
-MeRT is a cutting-edge treatment protocol that combines technologies of Transcranial Magnetic Stimulation (TMS, an FDA-cleared therapy), Quantitative Electroencephalogram (qEEG), and Electrocardiogram (ECG/EKG) to analyze and formulate treatments tailored for each patient’s unique brain pattern.
+This innovative treatment protocol combines technologies of Transcranial Magnetic Stimulation (TMS), Quantitative Electroencephalogram (qEEG), and Electrocardiogram (ECG/EKG) to analyze and formulate treatments tailored to each patient’s unique brain pattern.

 Treatment for a learning disorder usually lasts 4-6 weeks.
 Appointments are 30-45 minutes, Monday through Friday.
 Generally, the patient will begin to notice improvements during the first week.*